aportno/utxo-blockchain-java/README.md

 ```
 We added a `TRANSACTION_UPPER_LIMIT` instance field to specify the maximum number of transactions allowed in a block.
 This
 is a targeted constraint within this blockchain and differs from bitcoins approach where block transactions are somewhat limited by its
 size.
 Each bitcoin block could not exceed 1mb.
-The `transactions` array was also adjusted from an array of `string` to an array of `Transaction` class.
+The `transactions` array was also adjusted from an array of `string` to an array of `Transaction` class
+to accommodate the dynamic nature of adding multiple transactions to a block.

+The constructor remains the same:
 ```
     public Block(String previousBlockHashID, int difficultyLevel) {
         this.previousBlockHashID = previousBlockHashID;